nicolasdilley/benchmark-maker/README.md

 The output for each code snippets is formatted as follow.
 The first column shows the name of the contexts and the bound used.
-The rest of the columns show the result and the time taken by each tool in the order they were given in the list ```verifiers``` in ```verify.go```.
+The rest of the columns show the results and the time taken by each tool in the order they were given in the list ```verifiers``` in ```verify.go```.

 The verification results are: